GeoscienceAustralia/eqrm/trunk/distribution/README.txt

 Password:[uni password]

-develop >project admin > feature settings > file manager click on the gear next to the eqrm dir, select upload here (uploaded the new distribution)
+project admin > features > Manage option in file manager row click add file

-This bit does not happen anymore;
-uploading files in sourceforge, example: trunk$ rsync -avP -e ssh eqrm_version1.0.svn830.zip dgray_ga@frs.sourceforge.net:uploads/

-It's the uni password.
+After the file is uploaded click on the i icon and select what OS's it is good for.
+This helps to set this file up as the file associated with the green download button.

 ________________________________________